Richard Wagner writes a criticism of the first 6 months of the Trump administration without ever mentioning Russia.

 Obama’s record on China is weak, but he at least did something.
-Trump has done nothing but rattle his sabre, and then capitulate.
+Trump has done nothing but rattle his saber, and then capitulate.
 The Chinese, therefore, have every reason to make empty promises and keep stringing us and our western along.
 Trump could, without Congress, implement at least temporary tariffs on China, but instead, he keeps believing that China will actually give up their strongest card in the deck – N. Korea.

 Criminal Justice Reform – So much for black outreach